UniMath/agda-unimath/src/modal-logic/formulas.lagda.md

   ◇_ : formula i → formula i
   ◇ a = ~ □ ~ a

-  eq-implication-left : {a b c d : formula i} → a ⇒ b ＝ c ⇒ d → a ＝ c
-  eq-implication-left refl = refl
+  eq-implication-left : {a b c d : formula i} → a →ₘ b ＝ c →ₘ d → a ＝ c eq-implication-left refl = refl

-  eq-implication-right : {a b c d : formula i} → a ⇒ b ＝ c ⇒ d → b ＝ d
-  eq-implication-right refl = refl
+  eq-implication-right : {a b c d : formula i} → a →ₘ b ＝ c →ₘ d → b ＝ d eq-implication-right refl = refl

   eq-box : {a b : formula i} → □ a ＝ □ b → a ＝ b